jroberge33/portfolio/README.md

 Folder: https://github.com/jroberge33/portfolio/tree/main/nlp_ai_sentiment

-#### **Question**: Can we use NLP to discern trends, predominant sentiment, and political biases in various LLMs by analyzing AI-generated output for a controlled set of queries, and does the style and bias of the given query affect the model's output?
+#### **Question**: Can I use NLP to discern trends, predominant sentiment, and political biases in various LLMs by analyzing AI-generated output for a controlled set of queries, and does the style and bias of the given query affect the model's output?

 #### **Method**:
 - Simulate AI-generated responses for 6 different AI models, including Grok, DeepSeek, Claude, ChatGPT, Perplexity, and Gemini for numerous query cases (simplistic versus complex, biased versus unbiased, right-leaning political slant versus left-leaning political slant)